miracuse/miracuse.github.io/docs/gm_pages/making_enemies/index.md

 ***Statistics***

+> **Tip**: When it comes to ties, a handy phrase to keep in mind is "Defender Wins".
+A player needs to _beat_ an enemy's Defense to hit them, and _match_ an enemy's Offense to avoid harm.

 From a statistics point of view, Players will hit Mooks 90% of the time.
 The Player rolls their Skill to attack (usually a +2).
 If they exceed the enemy's Defense stat, they deal a box of damage.
 Since Mooks only have one of those, they're instantly taken out.

-Depending on a Player's class, Mooks will either hit 10% of the time (Soldier/Scoundrel) or 70% of the time (Alchemist/Mage).
+Depending on a Player's class, a plain Mook will either hit 10% of the time (Soldier/Scoundrel) or 70% of the time (Alchemist/Mage).
 The Player rolls a Skill to avoid harm (Strength/Agility).
 If they roll _equal to or greater_ than the enemy's Offense, they take no damage.

-### Starter Enemy Pack
+### Building Bigger Enemies

-GM's can tweak the baseline Mook stat block to produce a variety of different enemy types.
+GM's can tweak the  Mook stat block to produce enemies that are more dangerous or difficult to fight.
 A few examples are listed below, along with suggestions for their use.
 The FATE SRD's [Adversary Toolkit](https://fate-srd.com/fate-adversary-toolkit/types-adversaries#enemies) can be a good reference as well.

 ***Hitter***